-"What are the signs of teething?
+"What are the signs of teething?"

 My three-month-old daughter has been crying and fidgeting a lot recently.
 She hasn't begun teething yet, so I'm wondering if this is the start.
 How will I know when she is definitely teething?

 Especially if she has a fever, if she looks lethargic at all, or if her activity or feeding patterns are off, you will need to bring her in to see your pediatrician.
 Common infections at this age that could cause symptoms of crying and fidgeting include urinary tract infections or ear infections.
 If there does not turn out to be any signs of another problem then you might think this could be teething.
 The problem is that the signs attributed to teething (such as crying, not sleeping, not eating well, drooling, low grade temperature, etc) could also be due to a more serious problem.
 Therefore, in a child who is only 3 months old, I would definitely recommend relying on your pediatrician to make this call for you.
 If you cannot get in to see your pediatrician right away, then you could also have your child evaluated in the emergency room.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.